University of Hawaii

 Autonomous racing is the ultimate engineering challenge.
-The driver is replaced with a variety of sensors that act as the eyes and ears of the vehicle, feeding the data to a control algorithm that students develop and tune.
-Machine learning (artificial intelligence) is often used to interpret sensor data.
+The driver is replaced with a variety of sensors that act as the eyes and ears of the vehicle, feeding the data to a planning and control algorithm that students develop and tune.
+Machine learning (artificial intelligence) is often used to create human like behaviors and interpret complex sensor data.

-UHMC AVT team put together an application to compete in the Indy Autonomous Challenge.
+AI Racing Tech team put together an application to compete in the Indy Autonomous Challenge.
 The IAC is a $1.5M autonomous racing vehicle competition to be run in October 2021.
-The UHMC team qualified for the competition based on its notable efforts and is working on meeting the Round 2 qualifications using its continuing work in the autonomous evKart being built for the evGrandPrix.
-As this competition is a significantly greater challenge the UH-MC team is collaborating with the UH-Manoa robotics lab team to form the UH Autonomous Vehicle Team Ohana.
+The ART team qualified for the competition based on its notable efforts and is working on meeting the Round 2 qualifications using its continuing work in the autonomous evKart being built for the evGrandPrix.
+As this competition is a significantly greater challenge the UH-MC team is collaborating with the UH-Manoa Robotics Lab team to form the AI Racing Tech team.

-As part of the UH AVT class the goal was to pull together the resources to allow the class (team) to put together a human scale autonomous vehicle based on an evKart to compete in the 2020 Purdue sponsored international competition for racing an evKart in the Autonomous Masters division. evgrandprix.org/autonomous/ In preparing for that competition the team acquired a base evKart from TopKart (topkartusa.net/ ) and begin working toward building out the autonomous capability.
-They successfully qualified for the 2020 evGrandPrix only for it to be canceled due to Covid.
-The AVT Team is further accepted for the 2021 competition event in Indianapolis next April.
-See our progress on the “How are we doing” page.
+As part of the Autonomous Vehicle Technology (AVT) class the goal was to pull together the resources to allow the class (team) to put together a human scale autonomous vehicle based on an evKart to compete in the 2020 Purdue sponsored international competition for racing an evKart in the Autonomous Masters division. evgrandprix.org/autonomous/ In preparing for that competition the class acquired a base evKart from TopKart (topkartusa.net/ ) and begin working toward building out the autonomous capability.
+The class then formed the "AI Racing Tech" (ART) team and successfully qualified for the 2020 evGrandPrix only for it to be canceled due to Covid.
+The team is looking forward to beginning autonomous evKart testing at the Maui County Go-Kart track.
+The ART Team is further accepted for the 2021 evGrandPrix competition event in Indianapolis next April.
+See our progress on the “About US" page.

 SPONSORS & SUPPORTERS

-The UH Autonomous Vehicle Team proudly counts on the support of a number of industry leaders and local community sources.
+The AI Racing Tech team proudly counts on the support of a number of industry corporations and leaders as well as many local community sources.

-Beyond the amazing support for the University of Hawai’i we locally we have the support of the Maui Autonomous Vehicle Club (MAVC), St. Anthony STEM program, VectorAero LLC and many others.
+Beyond the amazing international support for the University of Hawai’i we locally we have the support of the Maui Robotic Vehicle Association (MRVA), St. Anthony School STEM program, VectorAero LLC and many others.
 We look to add to this list.